SajaALfahmi/user-status-toggle/README.md

 - Submitted data is saved into a MySQL database (`users` table).
 - All user records are displayed in a table below the form.
 - Each row has a "Toggle" button to change the `status` (0 or 1).
-- Status updates are reflected immediately without refreshing the page (using fetch/AJAX).
+- Status updates are reflected immediately without refreshing the page

 ## 📁 Project Files